sandeepmjay/cloudlrs-ingest-microservice/README.md

   * Enter the configurations for
     - Name
     - Description
-    - Runtime - Node.js 6.10
+    - Runtime - Node.js 6.10.3
-    - Code entry type as `Upload a zip file`
+    - Code entry type as `Upload a zip file`.
     - Handler as `index.handler`
     - Role as Existing Role 'cloud-lrs-ingest'
     - Under Advanced settings, set the following